DataSQRL/datasqrl.github.io/docs/reference/sources/system/file.md

 docker run -v $PWD:/build datasqrl/datasqrl-cmd discover ~/datasqrl/datasets/mydata
 ```

-Just pass the path to a local directory or the URI for a remote directory as the first argument to the `discover` command, and it generates the data system configuration with default options before running data discovery.
+Pass the path to a local directory or the URI for a remote directory as the first argument to the `discover` command, and it generates the data system configuration with default options before running data discovery.

 ## Data Sink

 File system can be configured as a data sink by setting the `type` to `sink` or `source_and_sink`. `directoryURI` and `format` are required fields when using the file system as a sink.
 The exported stream table is written in batches to partitioned files inside the configured directory using the table name as sub-directory.

-File system supports dynamic table sinks which means you only need to configure the `datasystem.json` file and DataSQRL creates table sinks at compile time.
+File system supports dynamic table sinks which means you only need to configure the `system.discovery.table.json` file and DataSQRL creates table sinks at compile time.
 You don't need to run data discovery or configure individual table sinks when using file system as a dynamic sink.